Don Strock

-Donald Joseph Strock (born November 27, 1950) is a former American football player and coach.
-He played professionally as a quarterback in the National Football League (NFL) with the Miami Dolphins (1973–1987), Cleveland Browns (1988), and Indianapolis Colts (1989).
-Strock served as the head football coach at Florida International University from 2002 to 2006, compiling a record of 15–41.
+Donald Joseph Strock (born November 27, 1950) is an American former professional football player and coach.
+He played as a quarterback in the National Football League (NFL) with the Miami Dolphins (1973–1987), Cleveland Browns (1988), and Indianapolis Colts (1989).

+Strock played college football for the Virginia Tech Hokies and was selected by the Dolphins in the fifth round of the 1973 NFL draft.
+After his playing career, he became a coach, serving as the head coach at Florida International University from 2002 to 2006, compiling a record of 15–41.

 Playing career

 College

-Strock played college football at Virginia Tech.
-In his senior season in 1972, Strock led the nation in total passing and total offense, yet finished only ninth in voting for the Heisman Trophy.
+Strock attended Virginia Tech.
+In his senior season in 1972, he led the nation in total passing and total offense, yet finished only ninth in voting for the Heisman Trophy.
 He was voted third-team All-America.
 The college game was then dominated by running backs; the 1972 Heisman went to wingback Johnny Rodgers of Nebraska.

 To date, Strock still holds many collegiate football passing records at his alma mater and was inducted into the Virginia Tech Sports Hall of Fame in 1985.

 Professional

-Strock played in the National Football League as a quarterback.
-A 5th round selection (111th overall pick) of the 1973 NFL Draft, he spent the majority of his professional career with the Miami Dolphins (1973–1987), and was mostly known for his role as a back-up to Hall-of Famers Bob Griese in his first years with the team and Dan Marino as he finished his career with the club.
+Strock played in the NFL as a quarterback.
+A 5th round selection (111th overall pick) of the 1973 NFL draft, he spent the majority of his professional career with the Miami Dolphins (1973–1987), and was mostly known for his role as a back-up to Hall-of Famers Bob Griese in his first years with the team and Dan Marino as he finished his career with the club.
 He also played one season with the Cleveland Browns (1988) and part of a season on the roster of the Indianapolis Colts (1989) before retiring as a player.

 Strock was a member of the "taxi squad" during the 1973 season when the Dolphins won their second straight Super Bowl following the undefeated 1972–73 season.
 He was also a member of the Dolphin teams who played and lost in the 1982 and 1984 Super Bowls.

-Strock is well-remembered for coming off the bench on January 2, 1982, for the Miami Dolphins in an AFC Divisional Playoff Game against the San Diego Chargers at the Miami Orange Bowl.
+Strock is remembered for coming off the bench on January 2, 1982, for the Miami Dolphins in an AFC Divisional Playoff Game against the San Diego Chargers at the Miami Orange Bowl.
 Strock led Miami from a 24–0 deficit to tie the score in the 3rd quarter.
 Ultimately, Miami lost the game to San Diego, 41–38, in overtime.
 The game is also remembered for the image of San Diego tight end Kellen Winslow being helped off the field by his teammates after the game while suffering from exhaustion.
 Strock finished the game with 29 of 43 completions for 403 yards and four touchdowns, with one interception.
 The game later became known as The Epic in Miami and has entered NFL lore as one of the greatest games ever in NFL history.

-On September 13th, 1987, Dolphins punter Reggie Roby was injured and Strock was called upon to punt.
-Strock also was called into duty to quarterback in the game with 2:22 remaining nearly leading a comeback drive.
+On September 13, 1987, Dolphins punter Reggie Roby was injured and Strock was called upon to punt.
+Strock also was called into duty to quarterback in the game with 2:22 remaining, nearly leading a comeback drive.